Are you gardening this year? Why not make it organic? Here are 10 Tips to help you have the Best Organic Garden ever this season!

 Some people like to sow their seeds directly in the ground.
 I have always had much better luck starting my seeds indoors.
 Get a small greenhouse or start your seeds in a recycled egg carton.
 My kids love watching them sprout and it gets them involved in the gardening process.

 Including a wide variety of plants in your garden and planting them according to their relationship with others helps in many ways.
 For instance, bean plants fix nitrogen into the soil, which corn plants use to produce healthy cobs.
 Corn provides support for the climbing vines of the bean family.
 Add squash to the base and you have instant weed control!
 You can do some quick google searches to find other great garden companions.

 Weeds are a pain.
-In organic gardening plan on getting dirty the good ole fashioned way by pulling your weeds by hand.
+In organic gardening plan on getting dirty the good old fashioned way by pulling your weeds by hand.
 It is also a great workout. 😉 Remember, keeping plants close helps prevent weed growth.
 Natural mulch is another great method.
-Not only does it help prevent weeds, it has the added benefit of providing nutrients into the soil as it breaks down.
+Not only does it help prevent weeds, it has the added benefit of providing nutrients to the soil as it breaks down.

 Plant Some Flowers

 A few flowers will not only help your garden look prettier, but they may also attract beneficial bugs.
 These good guys in the garden attack insect pests such as aphids and tomato hornworms.
 Don’t worry about these good bugs: Most types are small enough that you’ll hardly notice them in the garden.

 Some Great choices are…